ajdavis/emptysquare-hugo/emptysquare/content/libbson-and-libmongoc-1-5-3.md

 ![](monstrosity.png)

-I'm pleased to announce version 1.5.3 of libbson and libmongoc, the libraries constituting the MongoDB C Driver.
+I'm pleased to announce version 1.5.3 of <a href="http://mongoc.org/libbson/current/">libbson</a> and <a href="http://mongoc.org/libmongoc/current/">libmongoc</a>, the libraries constituting the MongoDB C Driver.

 # libbson